 Look no further than our experienced attorneys if you are facing a California child custody case.
 Quinn & Dworakowski, LLP offers high-quality family law and child custody representation in Newport Beach.

 Though many people understand the basic idea of child custody, it is more complicated than it seems.
 The law has strict rules and guidelines surrounding child custody agreements.
+Both parents will need to produce extensive documentation in a custody dispute, covering parental involvement in the child’s life, education, medical records, and any history of abuse.

 The law separates child custody into two categories: physical and legal.
 Physical custody is the day-to-day care and guardianship of the child.
 When most people think of child custody, they think of physical custody.

 Legal custody refers to the ability to make decisions about the child’s lifestyle, healthcare, and other legal matters.
 Legal custody allows a parent to make decisions on behalf of their child.
+It’s common for parents to share legal custody but to have an uneven split of physical custody.
+Physical custody is primarily decided based on the child’s needs and everyday schedule.

 Though many parents have both physical and legal custody, some do not.
 A parent may have some physical custody but no legal custody.
 It is also possible to have legal custody without having physical custody, though this is less common than the reverse.
+In some cases, a parent may only have limited visitation rights and will need to follow strict rules for visits with their child.

 Child custody negotiations deal with both types of custody.
 However, physical custody is the focus of these negotiations.
 Safety is the court’s top priority.
 The court focuses on developing a custody agreement that protects the child’s safety, serves the child’s interests, and ensures all their needs are met.